 If you are uncertain about whether Proposal Type I or Type II is most appropriate for you, please contact Stephanie Wallach, Director of the URO, at firstname.lastname@example.org, or Jennifer Keating-Miller at email@example.com, or call 8-5702.

-You will post this information using the registration page link, but you are also required to submit one full copy of your proposal (including budget and letter of support from your advisor) by the published deadline to our office at 531 Warner Hall.
+You will post this information using the registration page link, but you are also required to submit one full copy of your proposal (excluding the letter of collaboration) by the published deadline to our office at 531 Warner Hall.

 Type I: Guidelines for Students Writing Arts and Creative Humanities Grant Proposals

 Type II: Guidelines for All Other Proposals

 Before the deadline, you should do the following things:

 - Ask your project advisor for a letter of support